 Q: Can International Academic Competitions provide us with a visa letter to attend?

-A: Yes, International Academic Competitions has provided these many times.
-A list of countries that have visa-free travel to Austria is provided here.
-If this does not include your country of citizenship, you will need a visa, and you are strongly advised to begin the process of obtaining one (for which you will need a letter from us) as soon as possible.
-Please contact info@iacompetitions.com if you need a visa letter to attend IGC 2024.
+A: Yes, International Academic Competitions has provided these many times, though note that fewer countries than usual require a visa in advance for Thailand.
+Notably, citizens of India, the Philippines, and China do not need to obtain visas in advance.
+All visitors to Thailand, however, must fill out an arrival card.
+If you need a visa (please check with the Thai authorities), you are strongly advised to begin the process of obtaining one as soon as possible.
+Please contact igc@iacompetitions.com if you need a visa letter to attend IGC 2026.

 Q: Which country or US state can I represent?